PatHightree/SpaceNavigator/linux.md

     socket=/var/run/spnav.sock

-Then restart the spacenavd service.
+### 3. Set up the spacenavd service

+Enable the service with `sudo systemctl enable spacenavd`
+Then start the spacenavd service with `sudo systemctl start spacenavd`, the blue light on the device should now come on.

 If you are successful, the output of `file /var/run/spnav.sock` will look like this:

     /var/run/spnav.sock: socket

-### 3. Install SpaceNavigator normally
+### 4. Install the SpaceNavigator Driver package in Unity

 ... as per instructions in the main [README](./README.md) file.
 Your 6DOF device should now work in the editor.
 If it doesn't, try unchecking the "Only navigate when Unity has focus" option.